twh2898/os/notes.md

   - [ ] Copy kernel tables
   - [ ] Point malloc to here

+## Getting out of ebus

+I think ebus is slowing things down + it doesn't allow for any priority (as written).
+Some calls could be way faster passing control directly to the kernel or next / target process.
+Ebus could still be useful for cases where th event cannot be served and must buffer (io, key events, etc.) but exec should use system calls.

+Description of task and any relevant details / information.

+### Tasks

+- [ ]

 ## _Template Task_

 Description of task and any relevant details / information.